“Sleep is that input to health that we so willingly give up for any other priority, yet it can be the one thing that holds everything else together.”

 - Practical Tips, Advanced Tips, and Answering the Question, “Why?” – If you follow my blog, you know I’m all about the practical.
 While I can geek out on the research, in the end I want to know how to implement it in my life.
 The 14-Day Challenge is very practical.
 It offers troubleshooting tips if you’re struggling with implementing that day’s task.
 There’s an advanced challenge if the day’s task is already part of your routine.
 And there’s a “Why?” section that explains how that task improves sleep, which is perfect for a questioner like me.

 - It Doesn’t Stop on Day 15 – This is about making a lifestyle change.
 The 14-Day Challenge gets you started.
 The rest of the e-book provides with the information and resources to keep going.

-The winner was chosen with a random number generator on 4/15/2016.
+Update: A giveaway was held to celebrate the publication of this ebook, and the winner was chosen with a random number generator.
 Congratulations to May!
 If you didn’t win, don’t despair.
-You can purchase your own copy of the ebook as well as the amber glasses I’m modeling in the photo above.
+You can buy your own copy here.